The evolution of the GARDENERS BEEHIVE , a natural Honey Bee nest-box Beehive and my life , a story intertwined with honey bees.

-My interest in bees is not beekeeping!
-My interest are bees in the wild , in their natural setting.
-So from these observation I have deduced that, yes bees are under pressure from all sorts of thing.
-But simplest of these to fix is to simply give them a safe home to live.
-Solving this, I have made my mission!
-After trying many different designs over years and years, and using all the data I had collected from inspecting bee nests.
-I have developed a nest that is so convincing, to bees, bees will just move in on their own!
-But more impressive is they will stay, But even more impressive, is they will thrive in a Gardeners Beehive.
+This story makes me uniquely qualified to design and build the GARDENERS BEEHIVE.
+With an interest in bees ( Apis mellifera ) not beekeeping!
+My interest is mostly investigating bees in the wild.
+These little insects are under pressure from all sorts of thing.
+But simplest of these to fix , something we can all get involved in and help with is to simply give them a safe, natural home to live.
+Solving this simple but big problem, is my mission!
+After trying many different designs over quite a few decades, and using all the data I had collected from observing bees.
+I have developed a nest that is so convincing, to bees, they will just move in on their own!
+But more impressive is they will stay, But even more impressive, is they will then thrive.
+This then is the GARDENERS-BEEHIVE.

-With my interest in bees being more about bees than beekeeping, I wanted to build a honey bee nest for a colony that lost their home when a big Oak tree had been cut down, not far from here.
-So from all the data I had from bee in the wild I built my first bee nest.
+So then after an Oak tree was felled near to where I live here in the UK, I needed to build a nest for a colony that lost their home, .
+Using data I had collected from years of being with bees.
+I built my first bee nest.
 That was many years ago now.
 Many, many more have been built since then.
-Bee centred not honey centred, bee-hosting not bee-keeping, a different mindset meant something totally new.
-Then about three years ago, I was talking bees with a work colleague "You have to tell the world!" he said "about your bee nest" he insisted, "And you are the only one who can!"
-From that conversation, now with all my conviction, I will try my best to make something of the "Gardeners Beehive"
+Bee centred not honey centred.
+Bee-hosting not bee-keeping, a different mindset meant something totally new, totally different.
+Then about nine years ago I was talking bees with a work colleague.
+He was amazed !!
+"You have to tell the world!" he said, and he insisted, "And you are the only one who can!"
+From that conversation, I made a start, now I will with all my conviction, and the help of normal every day people, try my very best to make a difference, but I will need your help.

-To help people, help the honey bee, by providing homes, made locally, sourced locally, ethically and sustainably.
+To help people, help the honey bee, by providing honey bee homes, made locally, sourced locally, ethically and sustainably.